-GERMANY: In the first LGBTQ+ Travel Book in German language, we are giving insights into our lives as gay men, as a couple, and queer LGBTQ+ communities
+GERMANY: The first LGBTQ+ Travel Book Couple of Men – Ein Männerpaar reist um die Welt, giving insights into our lives as gay men, as a couple, and queer LGBTQ+ communities

 MOLDOVA: How safe and enjoyable is the life of the LGBTQ+ community in the Eastern European country?
 Sarah attended an online event organized to answer these questions…